 4. Required Procedures.
-In the event that Recipient is requested or required in any proceeding to disclose any Confidential Information, it is agreed that Recipient will: (i) provide the Discloser with prompt written notice of such request(s) and the documents or information requested so that the Discloser may seek an appropriate protective order and/or waive the Recipient’s compliance with the provisions of this Agreement; and (ii) consult with the Discloser as to the advisability of taking legally available steps to resist or narrow such request.
-It is further agreed that, if in the absence of a protective order or the receipt of a written waiver from the Discloser, Recipient is nonetheless, in the written opinion of its legal counsel, compelled to disclose any of the Confidential Information to any tribunal or else stand liable for contempt or suffer other censure or penalty, Recipient agrees to disclose to such tribunal only such Confidential Information as is legally required, which disclosure shall be without liability hereunder; provided, however, that Recipient shall give the Discloser written notice of the Confidential Information to be so disclosed as far in advance of its disclosure as is practicable and shall use its reasonable best efforts to obtain an order or other reliable assurance that confidential treatment will be accorded to such portion of the Confidential Information required to be disclosed as the Discloser designates.
+In the event that Recipient is requested or required in any proceeding to disclose any Confidential Information, it is agreed that Recipient will use commercially reasonable efforts to provide the Discloser with prompt written notice of such request(s) and the documents or information requested so that the Discloser may seek an appropriate protective order and/or waive the Recipient’s compliance with the provisions of this Agreement.
+It is further agreed that, if in the absence of a protective order or the receipt of a written waiver from the Discloser, Recipient is nonetheless, in the written opinion of its legal counsel, compelled to disclose any of the Confidential Information to any tribunal or else stand liable for contempt or suffer other censure or penalty, Recipient agrees to disclose to such tribunal only such Confidential Information as is legally required, which disclosure shall be without liability hereunder.
+Recipient shall use commercially reasonable efforts to give the Discloser written notice of the Confidential Information to be so disclosed as far in advance of its disclosure as is practicable and shall use its reasonable best efforts to obtain an order or other reliable assurance that confidential treatment will be accorded to such portion of the Confidential Information required to be disclosed as the Discloser designates.

 5. Miscellaneous.

-(a) This Agreement shall be governed by and construed in accordance with the laws of the State of California, without regard to its conflicts of law principles.
+(a) This Agreement shall be governed by and construed in accordance with the laws of the State of NewYork, without regard to its conflicts of law principles.
+Excepting the right of a party to seek such relief, all claims and matters in question arising out of this Agreement or the relationship between the parties created by this Agreement, whether sounding in contract, tort or otherwise, shall be resolved by binding arbitration pursuant to the Federal Arbitration Act.
+The arbitration shall be administered by the American Arbitration Association ("AAA").
+There shall be three arbitrators.
+Each party shall designate an arbitrator, who need not be neutral, within 30 days of receiving notification of the filing with the AAA of a demand for arbitration.
+The two arbitrators so designated shall elect a third arbitrator.
+If any party fails to designate an arbitrator within the time specified or the two parties' arbitrators fail to designate a third arbitrator within 30 days of their appointments, the third arbitrator shall be appointed by the AAA.
+It is expressly agreed that the arbitrators shall have no authority to award punitive or exemplary damages, the parties hereby waiving their right, if any, to recover punitive or exemplary damages, either in arbitration or in litigation.

 (b) This Agreement constitutes the parties' entire agreement with respect to the subject matter hereof and supersedes all prior statements or agreements, both written and oral.
 This Agreement may be amended only by a writing signed by the parties.
 This Agreement shall inure to the benefit of the parties and their respective successors and assigns.